PowerShell/ProjectMercury/docs/development/CreatingAnAgent.md

     /// <summary>
     /// The description of the agent to be shown at start up
     /// </summary>
-    public string Description => "This is an AI assistant that utilizes Ollama"; // TODO prerequistates for running this agent
+    public string Description => "This is an AI assistant that utilizes the Ollama CLI tool.
+Be sure to follow all prerequisites in aka.ms/ollama/readme";

     /// <summary>
     /// This is the company added to /like and /dislike verbiage for who the telemetry helps.